“Never doubt that a small group of thoughtful, committed people can change the world. Indeed. It is the only thing that every has”

 “My dream is to set up a kids center in Indonesia, where underprivileged children will have education assistance without having to be separated from their parents.
 This dream is aligned with PathFinders’ mission that all children are valuable and deserve a fair start in life.
 By joining PathFinders, I am one step closer in reaching my dream”.

-Antaria joined PathFinders as a Crisis Prevention Officer in December 2020.
-Since 2013, she has been assistingwith the ministry of her church, Celebrate Life Baptist Church.
-Specifically supporting administration and programs for their Indonesian migrant domestic worker (MDW) congregation, organizing Art and Cantonese class, as well as providing counsel related to work and family.
-She has also been teaching Bahasa Indonesia to local volunteers, as well as providing Bahasa Indonesia-Cantonese interpretation.
+Antaria joined PathFinders in December 2020 as a Crisis Prevention Officer.
+Working as an Ambassador Coordinator for Indonesian-speaking ambassadors.
+Since 2013, she has been assisting with the ministry of her church, Celebrate Life Baptist Church, on the administration and programs for their Indonesian Domestic Workers congregation, organizing Art and Cantonese classes as well as providing counsel related to work and family.
+She has been also teaching Bahasa Indonesia to local volunteers in the ministry as well as providing Bahasa Indonesia – Cantonese verbal interpretation.
+She was and has been volunteering in various services such as Christian Action – Centre for Migrant Domestic Workers and Haven of Hope Holistic Care Centre.

-Antaria has worked and volunteered with various services, such as Christian Action – Centre for Migrant Domestic Workers and Haven of Hope Holistic Care Centre.
-Prior to 2013, Antaria worked as a MDW in Hong Kong.
-Antaria holds Associate Degree, majoring in Information Information Technology from Training Program of Institut Teknologi Sepuluh Nopember (ITS) Surabaya, Indonesia and High School Diploma from Madiun, Indonesia
+Prior to 2013, Antaria worked as a domestic worker in Hong Kong.
+Antaria holds an Associate Degree, majoring in Information Technology from the Training Program of Institut Teknologi Sepuluh Nopember (ITS) Surabaya, Indonesia, and a High School Diploma from Madiun Indonesia.

 Officer, Crisis Prevention